Cellular automaton for spinor gravity in four dimensions: Automaton for free particles

 with the map from the totally filled (empty) state at $t$ to the totally filled (empty) state at $\te$.
 Similarly, the first factor $1$ in the expansion of the exponential~\eqref{A12} maps the totally empty (filled) state to itself.
 The association of given Grassmann elements with particles or holes, or filled and empty, changes with time due to the modulo two property of the Grassmann functional integral~\cite{CWPCA}.
+The corresponding two terms in the series~\eqref{A12} define a unit step evolution operator in the sectors of zero and sixteen invariants.

 The elementary process $-L_{0}$ accounts for a reflection in position space accompanied by a flavor rotation for a single Lorentz-invariant.
 Within the restricted flavor space $(1,2)$ the \qq{switch factor} $\Ttil_x^{12}$ is a sum of $16$ terms, each relevant for the updating of a state with precisely one invariant of flavor $1$ or $2$, positioned at an arbitrary site $u$.
 The updating rule to a new state with only one invariant is unique, as appropriate for an automaton.
 For example, flavor $2$ at position $5$ is mapped to flavor $1$ at position $3$.
+Thus $-L_0$ describes a unique jump step evolution operator in the subsector with a single invariant.

 The term $\gl\Ttil_x^{12}\gr^2/2$ in the expansion~\eqref{A12} describes the updating for states with two invariants ($8$ fermions).
 Due to $\gl\chiu uA\gr^2=0$ the two invariants either carry different flavor, or are positioned at different sites, or both.
-Every possible combination $\chiu uA(t)\chiu vB(t)$ appears in the product of the two sums, and there are two possibilities with the same sign.
+Every possible combination $\chiu uA(t)\chiu vB(t)$ appears in the product of the two sums.
+There are two possibilities with the same sign compensating the factor $1/2$ in the series~\eqref{A12}.
 The overall coefficient of this term is therefore $\pm1$.
 Every pair of invariants $\chiu uA(t)\chiu vB(t)$ is multiplied by a unique factor $\chiu{u'}{A'}(\te)\chiu{v'}{B'}(\te)$, corresponding to the unique updating rule for the automaton.
 A similar discussion applies to the term $\gl\Ttil_x^{12}\gr^3/(3!)$ which accounts for the unique updating of states with three different invariants in the cube.
 This generalizes to the higher terms in the expansion.